 When Owen is not at work he enjoys spending time with his spouse and 6 children.
 He loves the outdoors and enjoys fishing, hiking, snowboarding, snowmobiling, and scuba diving when he can.

-As the Director of Operations, Carl consistent pursuit is to better himself and his team members to ensure that the best quality of treatment services and practices are utilized in all day to day operations.
+As Chief Operations Officer, Carl consistent pursuit is to better himself and his team members to ensure that the best quality of treatment services and practices are utilized in all day to day operations.
 Carl has been working with adolescents and their families for the better part of two decades.
 Specializing in the fields of behavioral and mental health, Carl has worked with well over 1000 families.

 Carl brings a unique set of skills and strengths to the Turning Winds organization and the families they serve.
 Because of his lengthy, far-reaching industry experience, Carl’s expertise and strengths include program development, organizational leadership, and a unique ability to inspire change in clients, their families, and his professional team members.